LaxarJS/laxar-details-layer-widget/README.md

 # laxar-details-layer-widget [![Build Status](https://travis-ci.org/LaxarJS/laxar-details-layer-widget.svg?branch=master)](https://travis-ci.org/LaxarJS/laxar-details-layer-widget)

-> simple details layer, growing from a source element with animation as a LaxarJS widget for AngularJS v1
+> simple details layer, growing from a source element with animation as a plain LaxarJS widget

 Purpose of this widget is to provide a very simple layer to display details to some piece of information.
 In order to clarify the link between the information and the details, the layer will be zoomed in, starting from the source element until it covers the full viewport.